 Improving public attitudes and intended behaviour

-We commission an annual survey which asks a representative sample of the English population questions about their knowledge, attitudes and intended behaviour towards people with mental health problems.
-Since the very start of the campaign in 2007 public attitudes have improved by 8.3%.
-In the most recent survey, conducted at the end of 2014 with 1736 people, public attitudes had improved by 6% against a 5% target - that's more than two and a half million people with improved attitudes since the second phase of the campaign began in 2011.
+We measure public attitudes using an annual survey which asks a representative sample of the English population questions about their knowledge, attitudes and intended behaviour towards people with mental health problems.
+In the most recent survey, conducted at the end of 2014, we looked at how public attitudes had changed since the second phase of the campaign began and in three years public attitudes had improved by 6% against a 5% target - that's more than two and a half million people with improved attitudes.
 We also saw a record number of people saying they would be willing to live, work and continue a relationship with someone who has experience of a mental health problem.

 Another study by the Institute of Psychiatry, Psychology and Neurology, King's College London in June 2013 looked at data on public attitudes from 2003-2013 and found that there was a "step change” increase in positive attitudes in some key areas after the campaign launched.
 Although attitudes may have been at risk of deterioration during times of economic hardship, they continued to improve during the recession in England and the authors suggest this is likely to be due to Time to Change.